-Meet Mollie, she is a busy mid-career professional who holds a high-stress position with a large company and is struggling to define her professional identity and feel secure in her career decisions.
+Meet Mollie, a busy mid-career professional who holds a high-stress position with a large company and is struggling to define her professional identity and feel secure in her career decisions.

-She wishes she woke up feeling fulfilled and energized to tackle her goals, but there’s just one problem – she’s not entirely sure what her goals are for her future.
+She wishes she woke up feeling fulfilled and energized to tackle her goals, but there’s just one problem – she’s not entirely sure of her future goals.
 Because of that, Mollie is often consumed by negative thoughts and worries about the uncertainty of her indecisions.
-She is lacking presence in her relationships and with herself and feels stuck sitting at hesitation station.
+She is lacking presence in her relationships and with herself and feels stuck sitting at a hesitation station.

 What she really wants is to gain clarity and confidence so that she can move forward, let go of the past, and find more meaning along her career path, instead of making excuses.
 Ultimately Mollie wants to live her life to the fullest, get unstuck for good, and be happy and successful in her work-life.

 You might be able to relate to ALL or parts of Mollie’s experience.
 If so, you are not alone.
 As a life coach and career coach, I am all too familiar with the desire to see change but the inability to find the answer to “How?”
 My clients, like you, are searching for answers to the questions: